ickb/proposal/README.md

 As seen in [iCKB/CKB Exchange Rate Calculation](#ickbckb-exchange-rate-calculation) for each deposit and receipt the equivalent amount of iCKB is well defined.
 The only difference being the incentivization: requesting the withdrawal from an oversized deposit is incentivized by a 10% discount on the amount exceeding a standard deposit.

 An additional NervosDAO constraint is that if deposit lock and withdrawal request lock differs, as in iCKB case, then NervosDAO requires the deposit lock and withdrawal request lock to have the same size.
 A non solution would be to use a lock with zero padded args in the deposit, then again different user locks would have different sizes, so it wouldn't solve the problem at hand.
 While iCKB Logic script is independent to the withdrawal request lock choice, this lock has some pretty restrictive constraints, as no information can be stored in its lock args nor in its cell data.
-For this reason has been developed [OwnedOwner Script](#ownedowner-script).
+For this reason has been developed [Owned Owner Script](#owned-owner-script).

 Summing up,  when withdrawing, these rules must be followed: